Make a sensory bin for your kids to explore and give yourself a well-deserved break while they play independently.

 Your kids will definitely play with it longer than they do an expensive store-bought toy!

 This bin is a plastic dishpan; colored rice, green glass gems and tiny green rocks from the floral section.
 (Learn how to easily color rice).

 Finally, toss in a few glitter foam shamrocks from the St. Patrick’s day selection at the dollar store to complete your educational sensory bin.

 Easter bunnies and chicks

-My preschool kids loved hiding bunnies, chicks and rice in the eggs.
-This sensory bin has blue, purple, green and pink colored rice along with small plastic bunnies, flowers, and Easter eggs, all of which I bought at the dollar store.
-The chicks came from Hobby Lobby and are similar to these.
+This educational sensory bin has blue, purple, green and pink colored rice along with small plastic bunnies, flowers, and Easter eggs, all of which I bought at the dollar store.
+(Learn how to easily color rice).

 Bunnies hiding in Easter Grass

 A multi-colored bag of paper Easter “grass”, a package of plastic bunnies, and Styrofoam glitter eggs combined in a plastic tub.

-Next, add in some Christmas shaped pencil top erasers, drum ornaments, pompoms, mini bows, and plastic ball ornaments to complete this bin.
+Next, add in some Christmas shaped pencil top erasers, drum ornaments, pompoms, mini bows, and plastic ball ornaments and whatever small Christmas themed trinkets that you find to complete this bin.

 Seasonal Sensory Bins